ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Relying Parties MUST apply the verification process as described in Section 4.4 of RFC9052, when checking the signature of Signed Statements and Receipts.

-A Relying Party MUST trust the verification key or certificate and the associated identity of at least one issuer of a Receipt.
+A Relying Party MUST trust the verification key or certificate and the associated identity of at least one Issuer of a Receipt.

 A Relying Party MAY decide to verify only a single Receipt that is acceptable to them, and not check the signature on the Signed Statement or Receipts which rely on verifiable data structures which they do not understand.